Flattery: A crime that is not in the past

 Disability

-Distress means an extremely difficult situation of the injured person (or of another person whose distress is felt by the injured person as his or her own distress), caused by a specific and transient urgent need, the satisfaction of which is beyond the capacity of the injured person.
+Distress means an extremely difficult situation of the injured person (or of another person whose distress is felt by the injured person as his or her own), caused by a specific and temporary urgent need, the satisfaction of which is beyond the injured person’s means.
 As a rule, this will be an economic hardship, e.g. the repayment of a debt, the non-payment of which may seriously jeopardise the victim’s social position or financial circumstances.

 Inexperience